DanBuchan/Networked_USB_Mass_Storage/README.md

 ## Now use your Networked USB stick

 Ok, you need to think about boot order when using this.
-Firstly the device hosting you SAMBA shared directory on and the directory available BEFORE you boot the RPi.
-Once the Pi is booted and has mounted the SAMBA share, only then should you plug the Pi in to the USB of a new USB host.
+Firstly the device hosting you SAMBA shared directory on and the directory available on your network BEFORE you boot the RPi.
+Once the Pi is booted and has mounted the SAMBA share, only then should you plug the Pi in to the USB of a new USB host (i.e. the powered up gotek).

-1. Boot and/or ensure you SAMBA host is running and accessible
+1. Boot and/or ensure you SAMBA host (your PC or NAS) is running and accessible
 2. Boot your RPi
-3. Boot the USB host
+3. Boot the USB host (the machine with your gotek in it)
 4. Now plug the PPi in to the USB Host

 It is critical that 1 happens before 2, the others ought to be fine to happen in any order.